saadahmad5/ThePupilsCorner/readme.md

 3. In the Integrated Terminal, enter 'npm install'
 4. After installation enter 'npm start' in the prompt
 5. Navigate to 'localhost:4200'
-6. So far, I just implemented GET HTTP request to load all books.
+6. Browse!
 Let me know if you have any questions for me.
 I'd be glad to help!

 # Screenshots